lvc1507/lvc1507/README.md

 *Good night, my is **Luís Vitor***

 it'll be a pleasure to introduce myself
-I'm new to the IT Business, i'm 20y and live and was born in Brazil! interesting in programmer career and currently i'm studying:
+I'm new to the IT Business, interting in Front-end and Back-end career currently studying:
 - Python
+- JavaScript
+- Css advanced
 - Java
-- JavaScript
-- Clound

 I don't work with IT yet, but step by step getting there :}